raschmitt/dev-containers/rabbitmq/README.md

 ## Credentials

-To connect to the broker you can use the following credentials:
+You can access the UI management plugin at [http://localhost:15672](http://localhost:15672), or connect to the broker, with the following credentials:

 | Parameter | Value |
 | :---: | :---: |